st0pli/LafTools/docs/it/README.md

 - Altamente integrato con un'interfaccia utente produttiva
 - Immagini Docker disponibili ed edizione portatile
 - Supporti extra come appunti, manuali, ecc...

-# 🌱 Cosa significa il nome?

-- `L` -> Linked
-- `A` -> Asynchronous
-- `F` -> Fantastic

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

-Rest assured, this project will evolve in remarkable and fantastic ways over time.
-This project needs more time, just like wine, gets better with time.

 # 🌠 Anteprima